Achille Lauge Biography | Oil Paintings

 8-29-1861 Arzens, FRA – 6-2-1944 Cailhau, FRABack to Artist IndexView Artists Paintings

-In 1902, however, he was again included in an exhibition in Toulouse, where among several paintings was a Paysage de la Gardie.
-Around 1905, to allow himself the opportunity of working directly from nature, Laugé built a small caravan, with a skylight and large windows, from which he would paint the Languedoc countryside.
-Laugé received almost no public commissions, apart from several designs for tapestries to be produced by the Gobelins factory.
-Achille Laugé almost never left the Midi, and only rarely exhibited his paintings in any of the art galleries in Paris.
+In 1902, be that as it may, he was again included in an exhibition in Toulouse, where among several paintings was a Paysage de la Gardie.
+In 1905, to paint from nature in all types of weather, the Languedoc countryside, Laugé built a small painting caravan, complete with a skylight and large windows.
+Laugé received almost no public commissions, aside from several designs for tapestries for the Gobelins factory.
+Achille Lauge almost never left the Midi, and rarely exhibited his paintings in any of the art galleries in Paris.

-Art Movement: Post Impressionism
+Art Movement: Post Impressionism.

 Artists Influencing Achille Laugé: Alexandre Cabanel, Jean-Paul Laurens.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.